miht-sem/nft-bridge-api/README.md

 This API access the contract in the blockchain and provide information in the response about the current Total supply of the token - the total number of tokens in the network.
 The response form is arbitrary, in JSON format.

-## NFT Token Smart Contract for Integration
+## NFT Token Smart Contract for Integration:
 - Network: `Ethereum Rinkeby Testnet`
 - Blockchain Explorer of the network: ***https://rinkeby.etherscan.io/***
 - Smart contract page: ***https://rinkeby.etherscan.io/address/0x92e098def0ca9577bd50ca61b90b9a46ec1f2040***